Davis Moves - Employee Wellness Program

 - I, myself, have felt better since starting the Davis Moves Program, because I have made myself more aware of what I am eating and also what I am feeding my family.
 We have cut down on processed foods and eat more all natural foods including fish, chicken, fruits, vegetables, and whole grains.
 My family has a strong history of hereditary cardiovascular disease and I hope to be the generation that it skips.
 My father had his first heart attack at age 54 and of his mother's family, all but 1 of 8 children have had open heart surgery.
 I have become more active with the activities that our department has put in place to move more where we have sedentary jobs

 Davis Moves is pleased to present to you the annual Wellness Series.
-This series consists of different classes that are offered each Wednesday beginning in January (2019 dates and classes to be announced).
+This series consists of different classes that are offered the 2nd Wednesday of the month beginning in September.
 These classes are offered to ALL Davis School District employees.
-The purpose of this series is to educate employees about different health topics in order to help them live healthier lifestyles and reach an optimal level of wellness.
-More info to follow.
+The purpose of this series is to educate employees about different health topics to help them live healthier lifestyles and reach an optimal level of wellness.
+Re-licensure points are available for attendance.